Anterior ischemic optic neuropathy

-Anterior ischemic optic neuropathy (AION) is a medical condition involving loss of vision caused by damage to the optic nerve as a result of insufficient blood supply (ischemia).
+Anterior ischemic optic neuropathy (AION) is a medical condition involving loss of vision caused by damage to the anterior portion of the optic nerve as a result of insufficient blood supply (ischemia).
 This form of ischemic optic neuropathy is generally categorized as two types: arteritic AION (or AAION), in which the loss of vision is the result of an inflammatory disease of arteries in the head called temporal arteritis, and non-arteritic AION (abbreviated as NAION, NAAION, or sometimes simply as AION), which is due to non-inflammatory disease of small blood vessels.
+It is in contrast to posterior ischemic optic neuropathy, which affects the retrobulbar portion of the optic nerve.

-Symptoms
+Symptoms and signs

 NAION typically presents suddenly upon awakening.
 The affected person notes seeing poorly in one eye.
 Vision in that eye is obscured by a dark shadow, often involving just the upper or lower half of vision, usually the area closer to the nose.
 There is no pain.
 Within approximately six months following the infarct, visual acuity improves by three or more lines of vision on the Snellen Chart (the chart with smaller letters on each lower line) in 42.7% of patients, while in 12.4% of patients, vision worsens by three lines.
 Opposite eye involvement occurs in approximately 15% to 20% of patients with NAION within 5 years.
 It is not always devastating as visual acuity may remain only moderately impaired.
 Furthermore, most cases of NAION involve the loss of a hemifield (either the upper or lower half of the visual field, but not both).
 A few cases of NAION involve near-total loss of vision.